spectrum-health-systems/TingenTransmorger/docs/man/TransmorgerDatabaseOverview.md

 The **MasterDb**:

 - is also named `transmorger.db`
+- should be located where that all end-users have access to (recommended)
 - is only accessed when building/rebuilding the database in *Admin mode*
 - is always the most up-to-date version of the Transmorger database
-- should be located where that all end-users have access to (recommended)

 End-users will probably never see the MasterDb

-## How the databases work
+## How the database(s) work

 If you want something visual (that's not too abysmal):